 - Patients with long-term conditions had a structured annual review to check their health and medicines needs were being met.
-For patients with the most complex needs, the GP worked with other health and care professionals to deliver a coordinated package of care. - Staff who were responsible for reviews of patients with long term conditions had received specific training.

-- GPs followed up patients who had received treatment in hospital or through out of hours services for an acute exacerbation of asthma. - Adults with newly diagnosed cardiovascular disease were offered statins for secondary prevention.
-People with suspected hypertension were offered ambulatory blood pressure monitoring and patients with atrial fibrillation were assessed for stroke risk and treated as appropriate. - The practice was able to demonstrate how it identified patients with commonly undiagnosed conditions, for example diabetes, chronic obstructive pulmonary disease (COPD), atrial fibrillation and hypertension. - The practice's performance on quality indicators for long term conditions was in line with national averages.
+The practice had incorporated the list of the branch surgery where follow up patients was traditionally poorer into the overall list, and there were robust systems for follow up.
+For patients with the most complex needs, the GP worked with other health and care professionals to deliver a coordinated package of care. - Staff who were responsible for reviews of patients with long term conditions had received specific training. - GPs followed up patients who had received treatment in hospital or through out of hours services for an acute exacerbation of asthma. - Adults with newly diagnosed cardiovascular disease were offered statins for secondary prevention.
+People with suspected hypertension were offered ambulatory blood pressure monitoring and patients with atrial fibrillation were assessed for stroke risk and treated as appropriate. - The practice was able to demonstrate how it identified patients with commonly undiagnosed conditions, for example diabetes, chronic obstructive pulmonary disease (COPD), atrial fibrillation and hypertension) - The practice's performance on quality indicators for long term conditions was in line with national averages.